 What Type of Doctors Treat Headaches?

-In the field of Medicine, the main type of doctor who treats headaches is Neurologists.
+In the field of Medicine, the main type of doctor who treats headaches is a Neurologist.
 Neurologists are involved with a branch of medicine that deals with disorders of the nervous system.
 This includes treating headaches.
 There are other fields of medicine that also treat headaches.
 Other medical practitioners include Pain Management Doctors and Acupuncturists.

 What Types of Treatment are there for Headaches?

 If there is an industrial claim for Headaches, treatment is subject to Labor Code Section 4600.
 Further, they are subject to Utilization Review and Independent Medical Review.
-Each type of headache a different type of treatment.
+Each type of headache requires a different type of treatment.
 Some headaches can benefit from taking preventative medications which can include beta blockers, anti-depressants, and anticonvulsants.
 During crises, medications such as triptans and non-steroidal anti-inflammatory drugs can be used.

 Some common medications for headaches include: